NehaBais/explainability-of-llms-in-code-conversion-tasks/results/generated_code/deepseekcoderv2-str_interp-c-go.md

 )

 func main() {
-	// Define the original string, value and interpolation function originalString := "Mary had a %s lamb." value := "little"

-	// Interpolate the original string with the given variable or value result := fmt.Sprintf(originalString, value)
-	fmt.Println(result)
+	extra := "little"
+	fmt.Printf("Mary had a %s lamb.\n", extra)
 }
 ```

+In this Go code, we define the `extra` variable with the string "little".
+We then use the `fmt.Printf` function to perform string interpolation by replacing the placeholder `%s` in the format string with the value of `extra`.